langroid/langroid/README.md

 # :rocket: Demo

 The task here is to extract structured information from a commercial lease document.
 The demo showcases several features of Langroid:
-- Mult-agent collaboration
+- Mult-agent collaboration: `LeaseExtractor` is in charge of the task, and generates questions to be answered by the `DocAgent`.
-- Retrieval augmented question-answering
+- Retrieval augmented question-answering: `DocAgent` uses retrieval from a vector-store to answer the `LeaseExtractor`'s questions.
-- Function-calls (also known as tools)

-A `LeaseExtractor` agent is tasked with extracting structured information from a commercial lease document.
-The Agent's LLM generates questions that are answered by a `DocAgent` (its LLM) using Retrieval from a vector-database (into which the lease has been sharded + embedded).
-When it has all the information it needs, the `LeaseExtractor` agent's LLM presents the information in a structured format using a Function-call.
+- Function-calling (also known as tool/plugin): When it has all the information it needs, the `LeaseExtractor` agent's LLM presents the information in a structured format using a Function-call.

 You can run this script from the [langroid-examples](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat_multi_extract.py) repo.